- $300 minimum investment for whiskey, $1,000 minimum investment for wine

 Why Should You Use Vinovest?

-You could easily buy bottles yourself but Vinovest offers a few advantages:
+You could buy wine bottles or whiskey casks yourself but Vinovest offers a few advantages:

-- Expertise: They have advisors who are Master Sommeliers who have worked in the restaurant and winery business.
-They are selecting investable bottles based on what they know of the industry, not based on their personal preferences or biases.
+Expertise: They have advisors who are Master Sommeliers and whiskey experts who have worked in the restaurant, winery, and distillery business.
+They select investable bottles and casks based on what they know of the industry, not their personal preferences or biases.
 They’re used to treating it like a business and not a delicious consumable good.

-- Storage & security: There’s value in storing a bottle at their facility (in reality, they use global storage providers that currently store over $20 billion wine) because it will be built to protect the wine.
+Storage & security: There’s value in storing wine and whiskey at their facility (in reality, they use global storage providers that currently store over $20 billion in wine) because it will be built to protect the wine and whiskey.
 What is the ideal relative humidity for storing wine?
 60%.
 Do you have a way to store it at the ideal temperature and humidity?
-It’s not difficult to buy a way to store wines but are you willing to make this investment?
+You could buy a way to store wine, but are you willing to make this investment?

 Economies of scale: Since Vinovest is buying a lot of bottles, they likely get savings over what you’d get buying from a retailer.
 Another positive is that they sometimes will store the wine in the location they buy it, avoiding VAT (value-added tax).

-- En Primeur opportunities: “En Primeur” is when you buy wine that is still in the barrel – wine futures in essence – and it’s only available to industry insiders.
-It’s a limited part of their offering but still worth mentioning!
+En Primeur opportunities: “En Primeur” is when you buy wine that is still in the barrel – wine futures in essence – and it’s only available to industry insiders.
+It’s a limited part of their offering, but it’s still worth mentioning!

 You can do all of this yourself – and many people do.
-But if I wanted to invest in wine, I couldn’t because I lack the expertise and storage (and self-control not to drink the wine if it’s that good).
+But if I wanted to invest in wine or whiskey, I couldn’t because I lack the expertise and storage (and self-control not to drink the wine if it’s that good).

 You Could Invest in Wineries

 Let’s say you’re bullish on wine but don’t want to buy individual bottles – you can buy publicly traded companies that are in the wine business.
 People who are bullish on gold will buy companies that mine the stuff, rather than gold bullion itself.
 If you are bullish on oil, you could buy shares in drillers, refiners, pipelines, etc.